 Is Squarespace good for ecommerce?

 Squarespace offers a platform and pricing plans specifically for online stores, so yes, it’s a good fit for anyone who wants to start selling online.
 You can sell almost anything with a Squarespace online store, and the pricing is reasonable for a large feature set.
 There are some limitations when it comes to payment processors and brick-and-mortar shops, though.
-Read more about how to set up a Squarespace ecommerce site.

 Can you use Shopify with Squarespace?